-The Experimental Cancer Medicine Centre (ECMC) Network, is a network of 18 'virtual' centres across the UK designed to bring new treatments to cancer patients as quickly as possible.
+The Experimental Cancer Medicine Centre (ECMC) Network, is a network of 18 adult and 11 peadiatric 'virtual' centres across the UK designed to bring new treatments to cancer patients as quickly as possible.

 The network is a partnership between local NHS Trusts and universities, enabling world class health researchers and clinicians to work together to generate new approaches for beating cancer.

 The ECMCs are jointly supported by Cancer Research UK and the Departments of Health for England, Scotland, Wales and Northern Ireland, providing a total of £35 million over five years.
-Launched in 2006, the Initiative is now in its second term of funding from 2012 to 2017.
+Launched in 2006, the Initiative is now in its third term of funding from 2017 to 2022.

 The aims of this partnership

 The ECMCs bring together lab-based scientists and clinical researchers, enabling them to share ideas and resources to drive the discovery, development and testing of new anti-cancer treatments and tests to benefit patients.